-Paul is a former advocate for HepatitisC.net.
+Paul was previously an advocate for HepatitisC.net.

 I was diagnosed in March of 2001 almost by accident.
 At the time I was experiencing issues with my PCP over the way I was feeling physically.
 I couldn’t get him to listen to me.
 During this time I decided to get a second opinion.
 I was continuously so tired by mid-afternoon and needed naps after work.
 I was given a name of a new doctor and she was very pro-active; after listening to my past history and other information I provided she decided to get to the root of things.
 Together we couldn’t understand why at my age, at the time, I was worn-out, she gave me comfort while waiting for lab’s and other test results to return.

 Back then the Health Department in Boston mailed out the results of these tests but the day I got the letter in the mail I also got a phone call from my doctor, actually while I was reading the letter.
 I didn’t have a lot of time to panic or get crazy.
 After we hung up, I had another appointment with the best liver specialist in Boston, I thought about what to do next.

 The irony was I had been hired as the Hepatitis C Specialist for the City of Boston and was in the process of learning about this virus.
 Then BAM!
 I get my diagnosis.
 I was stunned at first because after being healthy for so long I immediately thought I was no longer healthy and that I was in trouble.
 If not for the nurses that I worked with and my co-workers at the time I’m not sure I would have followed through with treatment.
 It was extremely overwhelming for someone who is always “in control”.